rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 even better - let the server choose a random queue name for us.

 Secondly, once we disconnect the consumer the queue should be automatically deleted.

-In the Java client, when we supply no parameters to `queueDeclare()` we create a non-durable, exclusive, autodelete queue with a generated name:
+To do this with the spring-amqp client, we defined _AnonymousQueue_s. and created non-durable, exclusive, autodelete queue with a generated name:

 <pre class="sourcecode java">
-String queueName = channel.queueDeclare().getQueue();
+@Bean
+public Queue autoDeleteQueue1() {
+	return new AnonymousQueue();
+}

+@Bean
+public Queue autoDeleteQueue2() {
+	return new AnonymousQueue();
+}
 </pre>

-At that point `queueName` contains a random queue name.
+At this point our queue names contain a random queue names.
 For example it may look like `amq.gen-JzTY20BRgKO-HjmUJj0wLg`.

 Bindings
 --------